DPDK/dpdk/doc/guides/rel_notes/rel_description.rst

 Documentation Roadmap
 ---------------------

-The following is a list of Intel® DPDK documents in the suggested reading order:
+The following is a list of DPDK documents in the suggested reading order:

 *   **Release Notes**
     (this document): Provides release-specific information, including supported features, limitations, fixed issues, known issues and so on.
     Also, provides the answers to frequently asked questions in FAQ format.

 *   **Getting Started Guide**
-    : Describes how to install and configure the Intel® DPDK software; designed to get users up and running quickly with the software.
+    : Describes how to install and configure the DPDK software; designed to get users up and running quickly with the software.

 *   **FreeBSD* Getting Started Guide**
-    : A document describing the use of the Intel® DPDK with FreeBSD* has been added in Intel® DPDK Release 1.6.0.
+    : A document describing the use of the DPDK with FreeBSD* has been added in DPDK Release 1.6.0.
-    Refer to this guide for installation and configuration instructions to get started using the Intel® DPDK with FreeBSD*.
+    Refer to this guide for installation and configuration instructions to get started using the DPDK with FreeBSD*.

 *   **Programmer's Guide**
     : Describes:

     *   The software architecture and how to use it (through examples), specifically in a Linux* application (linuxapp) environment

-    *   The content of the Intel® DPDK, the build system (including the commands that can be used in the root Intel® DPDK Makefile to build the development kit and an application) and guidelines for porting an application
+    *   The content of the DPDK, the build system (including the commands that can be used in the root DPDK Makefile to build the development kit and an application) and guidelines for porting an application

     *   Optimizations used in the software and those that should be considered for new development